Lactose intolerance – when milk becomes a problem

 Milk, buttermilk, whey

-Contain relatively large amounts of lactose and are poorly tolerated by most affected people.
+Contain a relatively high lactose content and are poorly tolerated by most of those affected.

 Lactose-free milk